 How to Dehumidify a Basement

 - Run the equipment for at least 2 weeks in order to shift the excess water close to the surface of the brick walls and concrete floors.
-While these materials are unlikely to dry fully within this time, the cellar is likely to return to its normal equilibrium, after which natural ventilation (via air bricks) will displace excess humidity.
+While these materials are unlikely to dry fully within this time, the cellar is likely to return to its normal equilibrium, after which natural ventilation (via air bricks) will reduce humidity.

-- For residential or commercial basements that have been converted to useable accommodation, other steps may need to be considered, in order to prepare the space for drying:
+For residential or commercial basements that have been converted to useable accommodation, other steps may need to be considered, in order to prepare the space for drying:

 - Floor coverings such as carpet or laminate flooring would ideally be removed, if affected by flood water, in order to facilitate drying of the concrete floor structure below.

 For any advice on basement dehumidifiers for your home or commercial property, please contact us on 020 7760 7660 or firstname.lastname@example.org.
 Our products are energy efficient and highly effective in restoring optimum humidity to your basement, cellar or garage.